Anna Dusseau explains why her family chose to home-school

 Anna Dusseau is a former secondary teacher and home-schooling mum of three.
-She blogs at www.homeschoolguru.org, and her first book, The Case for Home Schooling, has been recently published by Hawthorn Press.
+Her first book, The Case for Home Schooling, is published by Hawthorn Press.

 GROWbox creates resource boxes for children with activities that focus on people and planet.
 The aim is to give children the tools they need to be mindful, kind and resilient members of society, equipped to better understand the beautiful world we need to protect and ready to tackle the climate change crisis.
 The aim is to create quality family time and enable children to learn through play whilst gaining an appreciation of the natural world and becoming resilient and knowledgeable people as they grow.
 Each GROWbox provides a combination of parent-guided engagement and independent learning and is loads of fun.

 GROWbox has an ethos of sustainability and makes every effort to ensure that their products are as environmentally friendly as possible.
 Available at farleigh.org.uk, an eco-hub connecting communities with the land, and each other.